AutoML in the Age of Large Language Models: Current Challenges, Future Opportunities and Risks: for

 \subsection{Opportunity III: \LLMs as Components of \AutoML Systems}

 Most \AutoML systems are complex tools with a plethora of sub-systems and components that suit different purposes, such as estimating the performance of a pipeline \citep{white-neurips21a}, estimating the runtime of a pipeline \citep{mohr-tpami21a}, or choosing the next pipeline to evaluate. \LLMs offer the opportunity to replace many of these sub-systems as a meta-learned version thereof.
-Below and in Figure \autoref{fig:llms_for_automl_configuration} we outline and showcase several of such opportunities.
+Below and in Figure \ref{fig:llms_for_automl_configuration} we outline and showcase several of such opportunities.

 Almost all \AutoML systems leverage some form of solution candidate selection strategy that selects the next candidate to be evaluated such as an acquisition function in BO-based systems.
 The knowledge modeling capabilities of \LLMs and their access to tremendous amounts of meta-data about ML and AutoML runs offer the opportunity to replace these mostly hand-designed selection strategies with a meta-learned version in the form of an \LLM.
-First works into this directions are promising: GPT-NAS \citep{yu2023gptnas} leverages a GPT model to predict (parts) of a neural architecture, i.e., a solution candidate based on an encoding which is used for evolving architectures.
+First works in these directions are promising: GPT-NAS \citep{yu2023gptnas} leverages a GPT model to predict (parts) of a neural architecture, i.e., a solution candidate based on an encoding which is used for evolving architectures.
 GENIUS \citep{zheng2023gpt4} even goes a step further and replaces the whole architecture suggestion step with GPT-4.
 It iteratively prompts GPT-4 for an architecture, which it evaluates, and re-prompts GPT-4 with the performance asking for a better architecture.
 This process is continued until a stopping criterion is reached.
 Similarly, EvoPrompting \citep{chen2023evoprompting} leverages an \LLM to implement the crossover and mutation operator in an evolutionary \NAS approach.
+Likewise, \citet{nasier-arxiv23a} suggest to leverage \LLMs to generate individuals in an evolutionary \NAS approach.

-Moreover, the knowledge encoded in \LLMs can also be used in feature engineering as recently demonstrated.
+Moreover, the knowledge encoded in \LLMs can also be used in feature engineering, as recently demonstrated.
 CAAFE \citep{hollmann2023gpt} is a feature engineering method for tabular datasets that leverages an \LLM to iteratively propose additional code for feature engineering based on their descriptions and feedback back the evaluation of this code piece to the \LLMs.
 This contributes beyond AutoML to the ultimate goal of automated data science \citep{bie-cacm22a}.